Tarbosaurus

-Although many species have been named, modern paleontologists recognize only one, T. bataar, as valid.
-Some experts see this species as an Asian representative of the North American genus Tyrannosaurus; this would make the genus Tarbosaurus redundant.
-Tarbosaurus and Tyrannosaurus, if not synonymous, are considered to be at least closely related genera.
-Alioramus, also from Mongolia, has previously been thought by some authorities to be the closest relative of Tarbosaurus, though this has since been disproven with the discovery of Qianzhousaurus and the description of the Alioramini.
+Although many species have been named, modern paleontologists recognize only one species, T. bataar.
+Some experts see this species as an Asian representative of the North American genus Tyrannosaurus, which would make the genus Tarbosaurus redundant.
+Tarbosaurus and Tyrannosaurus, if not synonymous, are considered to be very closely related genera.
+Alioramus, also from Mongolia, has previously been thought by some authorities to be the closest relative of Tarbosaurus, though this has since been disproven with the discovery of Qianzhousaurus and the description of the tyrannosaurine tribe Alioramini.